ERRCD Forum

 Ethical Guidelines for Reviewers

 • Reviewers should ensure optimum objectivity devoid of personal displeasure.
-Reviewers should objectively express their views with argument within the limited and extended purview of the article and refrain from unfair and/or unsubstantiated comments, including unfounded reproaches of any kind.
+Reviewers should objectively express their views with arguments within the limited and extended purview of the article and refrain from unfair and/or unsubstantiated comments, including unfounded reproaches of any kind.

 • Reports of the review should be prepared by the reviewers themselves unless the editor grants permission to involve a third party/another person(s).
 Reviewers are prohibited from requesting authors to cite their work and/or associate work unless there is a justifiable and valid reason.
 All suggestions must be informed by valid, reliable, technical academic criteria.